rv-kip/express-redis-cache/README.md

 # Redis connexion info

 By default, redis-express-cache connects to Redis using localhost as host and nothing as port (using Redis default port).
-To use different port or host, use:
+To use different port or host, declare then when you require express-redis-cache.

-    cache.host('host name or IP address');
-    cache.port('some port number');
+    var cache = require('express-redis-cache')({
+        host: String, port: Number
+        });

 # Commands